EpicPlayerA10/OptimizationUtils/README.md

 # OptimizationUtils

 A minecraft plugin that allows you to dynamically change mobcap and performance settings without a server restart!
+Useful when there are already hundreds of players on your server, and you don't want to kick them all just to adjust your mobcap settings.

 ## Requirements